-Antique 17-18th century Polish Cavalry Sword With Karabela Style Grip+S
+Antique 17-18th century Polish Cavalry Sword with Karabela Style Grip

-Antique 17th - 18th century Polish cavalry sword.
-With a very rare 17th century Solingen blade mounted in 18th century Polish hilt.
+Antique 17th - 18th-century Polish cavalry sword.
+With a scarce 17th century Solingen blade mounted in 18th-century Polish hilt.

-The distinguishing style of this blade is characteristic for 17th century sword blades made in the fashion of 17th century Turkish Ottoman sword blades specially made by Solingen swordsmiths specially for the Polish and Hungarian market and often can be seen on Polish and Hungarian sabers stamped on either side with the half-moon mark.
-The half- moon was used during late and early 17th century by several Solingen bladesmiths.
+The half-moon was used during the late and early 17th century by several Solingen bladesmiths.
 Please see Wallace Collection Catalogues European Arms and Armour by Sir James Mann Volume II, page 343, No A675.

-Details: Slightly curved single edged sturdy steel blade of fine form with a broadened lower part of the blade Yelman raised on the back to a false edge, stamped on each face with crescent moon.
+Details: Slightly curved single-edged sturdy steel blade of fine form with a broadened lower part of the blade Yelman raised on the back to a false edge, stamped on each face with a crescent moon.

-18th century three-bar brass stirrup hilt in 18th century polish hussar form with a massive square in the section of the crossguard, with bevel edges and a pair of langet knuckle bow with two shaped side bar guards.
-A staghorn grip in the characteristic karabela form enclosed in brass frame and set on the outer site with halved olive brass buttons.
+18th-century three-bar brass stirrup hilt in 18th-century polish hussar form with a massive square in the crossguard section, with bevel edges and a pair of langet knuckle bow with two shaped sidebar guards.
+A staghorn grip in the characteristic karabela form is enclosed in a brass frame and set on the outer site with halved olive brass buttons.

 Overall length: 94 cm (37.01 inches)

 Length of the blade: 80 cm (31.5 inches)

 Width of the blade at the widest point: 3.8 cm (1.5 inches)